crutcher/crutcher.github.io-source/source/Tapestry/index.md

 The values of $Linear$ in the `out` dimension are independent of each other;
 each `out` value is computed using one column of $W$ and one value in $b$;
-and as a result the op can be cleanly and trivially sharded by chunking $W$ and $b$:
+and as a result the op can be cleanly and trivially sharded by chunking $W$ and $b$, and reconstituting the result via selection expressions:

 ```graphviz
 digraph G {